CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 </style>
 {% endhighlight %}

-Notice that this block's `id` is "basic", so the
+Notice that this block's `id` is "cartocss", so the

 {% highlight js %}
 cartocss: $("#cartocss").html()
 {% endhighlight %}

-statement in the `layerSource` object means that this text is passed as the CartoCSS for this map.
+statement in the `layerSource` object means that this text is applied as the CartoCSS for this map.

 ## Aggregate functions